-Aerospace and defense suppliers Woodward, Hexcel combining
+Woodward, Hexcel attempt to become a force in aerospace

 “The future of flight and energy efficiency will be defined by next-generation platforms delivering lower cost of ownership, reduced emissions, and enhanced safety – and a combined Hexcel and Woodward will be at the forefront of this evolution,” Hexcel CEO Nick Stanage said in a prepared statement.

-Hexcel’s stock jumped 5% Monday before the opening bell.
-Shares of Woodward are up 2.4%.
+Hexcel’s stock jumped 9.6% at the opening bell Monday.
+Shares of Woodward rose 5.1%.

 The new company, called Woodward Hexcel, will generate more than $5 billion in annual sales with a market capitalization nearing $14 billion and more than 16,000 employees.